wilsonliaows/docs/connectors/quickbase.md

 *Quick Base integration by Workato*

 Workato now fully supports Quick Base, including all custom objects and tables, standard CRUD-operations, and purging records using reports.
-Learn how to use Workato with Quick Base here.

 Visit [here](https://www.workato.com/integrations/quickbase) for information about our Quick Base pricing plans, customer stories, examples of recipes and to sign-up for our Quick Base webinar.